OpenTermsArchive/contrib-versions/Flattr/Terms of Service.md

-We're making it easier to support your favourite local businesses during the these rough times.
+We're making it easier to support your favourite local businesses during these rough times.

 See how Terms of Use